TiZed/SeeMMC/README.md

 This will only work for boards that have accessible eMMC signals, and can prevent onboard CPU from intervening.

+To fit in a SD card slot, this design has to be manufactured with a PCB thickness of 1.2mm, not the default 1.6mm.

 <img src="https://github.com/TiZed/SeeMMC/blob/main/SeeMMC_Front.png" height="500" width="406" >
 <img src="https://github.com/TiZed/SeeMMC/blob/main/SeeMMC_Back.png" height="500" width="406" >